+Units Unit: Junior Hacksaw

-Units Unit: Aluminium Can Crusher This project requires students to construct a sheet metal project to solve a closed design brief.
-Students will learn construction techniques including marking out, folding and assembly methods.
+This project requires students to construct a Junior hacksaw to solve a closed design brief.
+Students will learn construction techniques including marking out, manipulation of materials and assembly methods.
 Students will actively engage in safe working practices whilst learning the design process.
+Students will have the ability to produce customised design option using digital solutions.

+Unit: Folding Shovel

-Students will have the ability to produce customised design options.
-Unit: Engineers Square This project requires students to develop critical construction techniques used in the construction of solid steel projects.
+working practices and use metal technologies to create an engineer's This project requires students to develop critical construction techniques used in the construction of solid steel projects.
 Students will follow safe working practices and use metal technologies to create an engineer's square.
 The focus of this Unit will be to examine critical construction processes.
-Unit: Tool Box This project requires students to construct a sheet metal project to solve a closed design brief.
-Students will learn construction techniques including marking out, folding and assembly methods.
-Students will actively engage in safe working practices whilst learning the design process.
-Students will have the ability to produce customised design options for interior trays.
-Areas Assessed Projects - Aluminium Can Crusher, Engineers Square and Tool Box • Knowledge and Understanding • Processes and Production Skills
+Students will be exposed to turning and machining in preparation for their senior studies.
+In addition students will also develop a portfolio using digital solutions whilst completing a production procedure.

+Areas Assessed Projects - Junior Hacksaw, Folding Shovel

+Knowledge and Understanding

+Processes and Production Skills